Krukov/amocrm_api/README.rst

 Custom field
 ------------

-One of the features of AmoCRM in the presence of custom fields in a contact, company, lead objects
+One of the features of AmoCRM in the presence of custom fields in a contact, company and lead objects

 To define your custom field you need describe it